BDanalysis/CNV-KOF/README.md

 ·h: the bandwidth parameter of the KOF ('O.2' by default)

 ### run the default example
-python CNV-KOF.py test.bam /Users/jong/oc_svm/reference /Users/jong/oc_svm/result 1000 50 10 0.2
+python CNV-KOF.py test.bam reference result 1000 50 10 0.2

 Finally, two result files will be generated, one is the mutation information of detection and the other is the statistical data